Background

 mains power by means of transformers.
 Transformers are

-not a viable option in telephone circuits, but the line
+not a viable option in telephone circuits because they do not

-impedance can be raised using series inductors.
-There is
+raised using series inductors.
+There is a decrease in

 500 or